Security of personal data in e-mail

 The data controller must design appropriate work methods and documents for e-mail

-As data controllers you should also design appropriate procedures and clear instructions to ensure that anyone who has access to personal data within the organisation knows how it is to be handled.
+As data controllers you should also design appropriate procedures and clear instructions to ensure that anyone who has access to personal data within the organisation knows how it should be handled.
 A documented policy and clearly defined procedures reduce the risk of contravening the Regulation and make day-to-day e-mail handling easier.

 For a policy to continue to be effective over time, it is also appropriate to have procedures to ensure that it is complied with and respected.